 Using Confederate Flag as a beach towel apparently is more offensive and upsetting to some than the actual violence and destruction of White-owned businesses, vehicles and individuals in our upside down world of skewered morality

 By Ray Hanania

 Last week, a bunch of the bully protestors got upset when a beachgoer in Evanston used a towel with the image of the flag of the Confederate States.

 You know the Confederate Flag.
-It was used more than 150 years ago as the symbol of a bunch of American states that supported racism an started the civil war.
+It was used more than 150 years ago as the symbol of a bunch of American states that supported racism and slavery, and who then started the civil war.

 Since then, the “Confederate Flag” has been little more than an icon of a long-ago age.
 That happens a lot.
 Images ranging from good to bad exist in our society.
 But of course, the line of acceptability changes.
 What was once passively accepted before suddenly becomes a symbol of hate.

 Well, not for everyone, of course.